itsRealoj/stateless-microservice-Interview/microservice-server/README.md

 Run ```npm test``` from the application's root directory.

-I used nyc to add coverage to mocha tests by following the Quick Start at (https://istanbul.js.org/)

 This is what you will do to add coverage to the mocha tests:

 $ npm install --save-dev nyc